Elsoff

-Elsoff is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Elsoff is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Siegen (35 km to the north), Wetzlar (28 km to the east) and Limburg an der Lahn (22 km to the south).
+The municipality lies in the Westerwald between Siegen (35 km to the north), Wetzlar (28 km to the east) and Limburg an der Lahn (22 km to the south).
 Elsoff belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.

 Politics

 The municipal council is made up of 6 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Culture and sightseeing

 Elsoff has listed cultural sites.
 The listing is divided into Elsoff and Mittelhofen, as they were previously independent municipalities.